tinahaibodi/creativescreaming/README.md

 ###  screaming with colour - a p5.js experiment

-this is a p5js experiment that uses voices and movement to create illustrative movement with the word "tina" in a variety of colours
+this is a p5js experiment that uses voices and movement to create illustrative movement with the word "tina" in a variety of colours. the more that you move your mouse or make noise the more the words on the screen multiply.

 ### contributing tips
 fork it